TL;DR:

 There it is.
 Now you know all about the disorganized attachment style and how Spice of Lifers act in relationships.

 You’ve made an important step in learning more about disorganized attachment.
-Understanding how attachment styles affect you and your partner will help you show up to your relationship in the best way.
+Understanding how attachment styles affect you and your partner will help you engage in your relationship healthily.

 The process takes time, but it’s a journey well worth your time.